 Ziggy's Haven takes great pride in finding the right home for each bird.
 Our purpose it to set the bird and adopter up for a successful relationship.
 Please visit our adoption page for details on our adoption criteria.

-Ziggy's requires a minimum of a $200 donation or a recent (no more than 45 days) report from your avian veterinarian of a well bird exam and disease testing.
+Ziggy's asks if you can to donate when you surrender your bird to help cover vet costs or provide a recent (no more than 60 days) report from your avian veterinarian of a well bird exam and disease testing.
 After the quarantine period, he/she will be moved to the adoption center where he will meet our volunteers, visitors and potential adopters.